Amalfi-Festival/amalfi-festival-org/faq.md

 ## Hostel:

 What are the hostel accommodtions like?
 : The hostel accommodations vary from year to year.
 They are generally dormitory-style accommodations with shared rooms, simple furnishings, and a shared bathroom.
-Central air conditioning may be limited to smaller units.
+Central air conditioning may be limited to smaller units by room.
 No breakfast is included.

 ## Insurance